Sony Xperia Z5

-The Sony Xperia Z5 is an Android smartphone produced by Sony.
+The Sony Xperia Z5 is an Android-based smartphone produced by Sony.
 Part of the Sony Xperia Z series, the device, at that point known by the project code name "Sumire", was unveiled along with the Xperia Z5 Compact and Xperia Z5 Premium during a press conference at IFA 2015 on September 2, 2015.
 The device was launched globally in October and was launched in the United States as an unlocked device in February 2016.
 It is the successor to the Sony Xperia Z3+.

 Similar to its predecessor, the device is water and dust proof with an IP rating of 65 and 68.
 It is Sony's first device to feature a fingerprint sensor.
 The device comes with 23 Megapixel camera with 0.03 seconds Hybrid Autofocus that utilizes phase detection autofocus, similarly found in the Xperia M5.

 In February 2016, it was confirmed by Sony Mobile's senior product marketing manager Jun Makino that the Sony Xperia Z5 will be the final smartphone in the Sony Xperia Z series, with all future releases being released as part of the Sony Xperia X series.
 However this rumor was dismissed as Sony's Head of Marketing, Don Mesa has clarified that the X Series will not replace the Z Series.